magento/devdocs/src/cloud/live/site-launch-checklist.md

 ## Update DNS configuration with production settings {#dns}

-When you are ready to go live, you must update the DNS configuration to route traffic from your Production environment through the Fastly service.
+When you are ready to launch your site, you must update the DNS configuration to route traffic from your Production environment through the Fastly service.

 **Prerequisites:**